Females are much larger than males

 Though its exact population is unknown, the yarara is common where it is found, and its conservation status is least concern.

-B. alternatus is a nocturnal snake that usually keeps to the ground, though it is a good climber, and juveniles are more often found in the trees to avoid predators.
+B. alternatus is a nocturnal snake that usually keeps to the ground, though it is a good climber, juveniles are often found in the trees to avoid predators.
 During the day the adult snakes find some sort of cover, and their coloration helps them blend in with the terrain.
-This may be one reason why they are such a bite risk.
+Their camouflage is one reason why they are such a bite risk.
 People who are barefoot or wearing sandals can’t see them clearly and simply step on them, causing the sometimes short-tempered snake to bite.

 The snake is an ambush predator that follows prey and then coils up and waits for it to get within striking range.
 Younger snakes eat frogs and other amphibians while adults prefer rodents and other small mammals.
 Controlling the number of rodent pests on farmland makes the yarara, though venomous, beneficial to humans.